…by Jonas E. Alexis

 Quoted in Marc Bennetts, “Who’s ‘godless’ now?
 Russia says it’s U.S.,” Washington Times, January 28, 2014.

-Posted by Jonas E. Alexis on June 30, 2017, With 3100 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on June 30, 2017, With 3183 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.